ignite-analytics/carbon-accounting/README.md

 [cc-by-sa-shield]: https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg

 ## Introduction to Ignite Procurement
 Ignite Procurement (or simply Ignite) is a Norwegian SaaS-company with more than 50 employees located across two offices, one in Oslo, Norway and the other in Warsaw, Poland.
 Ignite provides a web-based application for consolidation and analysis of data, applied for work with strategic procurement.
 The last couple of years, Ignite has expanded its functionality to include contract management and an assessment module that can be used internally and externally towards your suppliers.
-As we aim to *empower companies around the world to make smarter and more **responsible** procurement decisions*, Ignite see the potential to contribute with carbon accounting based on procurement data as a small step in the direction of the 1.5 degree goal.
+As we aim to *empower companies around the world to make smarter and more **responsible** procurement decisions*, Ignite see the potential to contribute with carbon accounting based on procurement data as a small step in the direction of the 1.5 degree target as defined at COP21 in Paris, 2015.

 More information can be found on our website: [igniteprocurement.com](https://www.igniteprocurement.com/)